ScratcherAwesomeMinecraft2005/audacity/README.md

 ## About this fork

-This is my own custom build of Audacity with a few small changes:
+This is my own custom version of Audacity with a few small changes:

 - Increased track view refresh rate (due to a bug in Audacity, this requires playback at a high sample rate to work reliably, such as 384000 Hz)
-- Increased slider ranges for Compressor
+- Extended slider ranges for Compressor

+See a full and detailed list of changes [here](https://github.com/ScratcherAwesomeMinecraft2005/audacity/blob/master/CHANGES.md).

 ## Users